 Grape harvest season kicks off on North Coast

-Harvest kicked off early Wednesday in Sonoma and Napa counties, where workers fanned out in the cool, pre-dawn darkness to begin retrieving the region’s prized grape crop and transform it into some of the most coveted wines in the world.
+Harvest kicked off early Wednesday in Sonoma and Napa counties, where workers fanned out in the cool, pre-dawn darkness to begin retrieving the region’s prized grape crop and transforming it into some of the most coveted wines in the world.

 The first grapes mark the beginning of the busiest time of year in Wine Country.
-Workers will toil around the clock over the next 10 weeks to pick, crush and ferment the 2018 vintage, which took longer to ripen this summer, compared to other recent crops, but is expected to be equally as bountiful.
+Workers will toil around the clock over the next 10 weeks to pick, crush and ferment the 2018 vintage, which took longer to ripen this summer compared to other recent crops, but is expected to be equally as bountiful.

-Work crews were out around 2 a.m. at the Kiser Vineyard just south of Sonoma along Highway 12 to pick a five-acre parcel dedicated to pinot noir grapes.
+Work crews were out around 2 a.m. at the Kiser Vineyard just south of Sonoma along Highway 12 to pick a 5-acre parcel dedicated to pinot noir grapes.
 Seven hours later, the fruit was trucked over to the nearby Gloria Ferrer Caves and Vineyards, where it was pressed into juice that will go into sparkling wine.
 Those bottles will be on store shelves in 2021.

 “I would say we are on the normal (yield) side from the growing standpoint,” said Steve Sangiacomo, who manages the vineyard.
 “We’re later than the last few years, but they (previous harvests) have been on the early side.”